-Christian convert Nasser Navard Gol-Tapeh is now two years into his ten-year jail sentence for “acting against national security through the establishment of ‘house churches’”.
+Christian convert Nasser Navard Gol-Tapeh is now one year into his ten-year jail sentence for “acting against national security through the establishment of ‘house churches’”.

 The Azerbaijanis returned to their homes and families after their release and will not be forced to return to Iran to serve their sentences.
-But on 30 January 2017, after three months on bail, Nasser was taken to Tehran’s Evin Prison to begin his sentence.
+But after his appeal was rejected in November 2017, Nasser was taken to Tehran’s Evin Prison on 20 January 2018 to begin his sentence.

-He lost his appeal in November 2017 and has been denied medical treatment on several occasions, despite one of his family members telling Article18 he may lose all his teeth if not treated.
+He has been denied medical treatment on several occasions, despite one of his family members telling Article18 he may lose all his teeth if not treated.